Holiday Personal Injury Accidents

-According to AAA, 9 out of 10 holiday travelers drive to holiday gatherings, with more than 103 million driving at least 50 miles to their destination this year.
+According to AAA, nine out of ten holiday travelers drive to holiday gatherings, with more than 103 million driving at least 50 miles to their destination this year.
 That volume of vehicles and people, unfortunately, often leads to car accidents and personal injuries.
 Whether it is due to speeding, negligence, distracted driving, or weather conditions, car accidents result in medical costs and physical and emotional pain and suffering long after the holidays are over.

 In 2016, 99 million people took part in Black Friday shopping, according to the National Retail Federation.
 With millions of people expected to shop in-store again this year, store and business owners, managers, and employees are still expected to maintain the property to ensure the reasonable safety of patrons.
-Examples of premise liability includes wet or soiled flooring, decorations or store products such as clothing in walkways, and/or defective elevators and escalators.
+Examples of premise liability include wet or soiled flooring, decorations or store products such as clothing in walkways, and/or defective elevators and escalators.